 Pravassa will supply a Visa Entry Letter on your behalf.
 You will have to apply for a visa-on-arrival in order to enter the country.
 We will help you through this process.

 For our trip we suggest packing no more than a 12kg/25lb suitcase - we'll offer tips & tricks on how to do this!
 A packing list will be sent as part of your pre-departure package, but to get started you'll need: light weight clothing, a yoga mat, yoga/fitness clothes, a bathing suit, ear plugs, and a good pair of walking shoes!

 Please consult a travel doctor and the CDC website for up-to-date travel vaccinations.

 Stomach problems can be common when traveling.
 Drinking a lot of water is the best way to stay healthy.
 We suggest you pack activated charcoal and probiotics to keep your gut healthy and calm should it become upset.
-Small drug stores are available in Ubud should you need anything on the trip.

 What level are the active excursions?